 Creating a Pet-Friendly Garden

 How would you go about in creating a pet-friendly garden?
+Would you use any of the methods above?
 Let me know in the comments section below.